 When to get Help From a Professional

-A smelly drain can be a sign of problems deep within the drainage system, so it is recommended to contact a professional as soon as the smell is noticed.
-It isn’t pleasant, and getting it resolved as soon as possible will ensure your home goes back to smelling sweet as quickly as possible.
+A smelly drain could be dangerous to your health, so it is recommended to contact a professional as soon as the smell is noticed.
+It isn’t pleasant, and getting it resolved as soon as possible will ensure your home is safe and smells clean.

 In the meantime, you can use odour masks such as air fresheners to reduce odours.
 When contacting a drainage expert, they should advise you on how to reduce the smell and deal with the issue.

 You can contact Maintain Drains 24 hours a day, 7 days a week for all drainage issues.
 We specialise in blocked drains and pride ourselves on our 5-star service in and around Dorset.
 Request a callback from our team today to receive a free quote.
 Our team of experts can advise you on the best solution which works for you and your drains.

 Q: What are the common causes of smelly drains or sinks?

 A: The common causes of smelly drains or sinks are trapped food blockages, clogs and bacteria build-up, pipework and plumbing errors, and collapsed drains.